 Some of the benefits of participating in this program include gaining insight into the healthcare sector, the roles of primary care providers in public health, and the challenges and opportunities of working with rural and underserved populations; the opportunity to work with and learn about diverse populations; travel and exposure outside of your home community; personal growth including responsibility, accountability, and gaining experience working in a team environment; leadership over at least one project at the clinical site; and a supportive, structured, yet adventurous summer internship experience that is reputable and great for resume building

-The first step is to complete the online application, which will be live on our website on Monday, November 15, 2021.
-Courier applicants must upload a copy of their Driver’s License and unofficial academic transcripts.
-Courier applicants will also need three letters of recommendation.
-All letters of recommendation must be sent from the individual composing the recommendation and cannot be submitted by the Courier applicant.
-After these materials are received, applicants may be offered an interview with the Courier Program Coordinator and members of the Courier Advisory Committee or others related to the program.
-Interviews are conducted on a rolling basis.
-After all interviews have been completed by early March 2022, the Courier Program Coordinator will send an acceptance packet with valuable information to your home address, as well as an acceptance letter to your email address.
+The first step is to complete the online application.
+Applicants must upload a copy of their Driver’s License and unofficial academic transcripts.
+Applicants will also need three letters of recommendation.
+All letters of recommendation must be sent from the individual composing the recommendation and cannot be submitted by the applicant.
+After these materials are received, applicants may be offered an interview with the Courier Program Director and others related to the program.
+Interviews are conducted on a rolling basis via zoom.
+After all interviews have been completed, the Courier Program Director will send an acceptance packet with valuable information to your home address, as well as an acceptance letter to your email address.
 Acceptance is also contingent upon successful completion of all credentialing materials, including a drug screen and background check.

 Yes!
-We highly encourage family members to come visit the Couriers during the program.
+We highly encourage family members to come visit students during the program.
 Nearby Lexington offers many hotels and accommodations.
-Please note that family visits should not impact a Courier’s service hours.
+Please note that family visits should not impact a student’s service hours.